-30 rhabdoliths) set in a structureless matrix of very finely crystalline calcite (Wolfe, 1968; Flügel, 2004).
-Thin section and scanning electron photomicrographs show that biogenic components, mainly planktonic foraminifera (Globigerina bulloides) and cocolithophorid (Coccolithus pelagicus), are dominant (Fig. 6).
-The presence of Globigerina bulloides indicates that the
+cumulation of calcareous tests of floating microorganisms (chiefly foraminifers), and comminute remains of calcareous algae (such as coccoliths and rhabdoliths) set in a structureless matrix of very finely crystalline calcite (Wolfe, 1968; Flügel, 2004).
+Thin-section and scanning electron photomicrographs show that biogenic components, mainly planktonic foraminifera (Globigerina bulloides) and coccolithophorid (Coccolithus pelagicus), are dominant (Fig. 6).
+The presence of Globigerina bulloides indicates that the lithification history of carbonate rocks is less than 5 Myr (Pliocene-Recent) old.
+Therefore, the carbonate deposits on the SWIR could represent bioclastic deposition from the biogenic bloom, which was the productivity-related event in a large part of Indian Ocean during the middle Miocene to the early Pliocene (Singh et al., 2012; Rai and Singh, 2001; Gupta et al., 2004; Arumugm et al., 2014).

-- 5 - Although it was difficult to separate and quantify small tests from the very fine matrix, the carbonates exhibited a relatively high test to matrix ratio that is representative of deep-sea chalk (Fig. 6a).
+Although it was difficult to separate and quantify small tests from the very fine matrix, the carbonates exhibited a relatively high test-to-matrix ratio that is representative of deepsea chalk (Fig. 6a).
 Original skeletal grains were held together by cement.
 Body chambers in the foraminiferal tests, for instance, were partially filled by calcite cements (Fig. 6b, c).
 It was common to observe the accretionary overgrowth of calcite around the foraminifera test from SEM images (Fig. 6c).
-The dissolution of the coccolith plates is evident both on the surface of the thin black Mn- and Fe-oxide precipitates and in - 10 the interior of carbonate rocks (Fig. 6d, e).
-The gray excrements filling in the burrow primarily consisted of plates of coccolithophorids (Calcidiscus leptoporus, Emiliania huxleyi and Gephurocapsa oceanica).
-The smooth surfaces of the coccoliths in gray excrements revealed that dissolution commonly occurs influenced by the bioleaching of benthic fauna (Fig. 6f).
+The dissolution of the coccolith plates is evident both on the surface of the thin black Mn and Fe oxide precipitates and in the interior of carbonate rocks (Fig. 6d, e).
+The gray excrement filling in the burrow primarily consisted of plates of coccolithophorids (Calcidiscus leptoporus, Emiliania huxleyi and Gephyrocapsa oceanica).
+The smooth surfaces of the coccoliths in gray excrement revealed that dissolution commonly occurs and is influenced by the bioleaching of benthic fauna (Fig. 6f).